Compare Traditional Bridge Mode to VLAN-aware Bridge Mode

 An SVI is a switch VLAN/virtual interface, also known as a layer 3 VLAN interface.

 The comparison above is not exactly apples to apples.
 If the traditional mode configuration was the only configuration applied to the switch, you would only have VLAN 10 traffic for swp1 and swp2 as indicated by the tags.
 However the VLAN-aware bridge driver has two trunks for 200 VLANs.
 This behavior is very different.

 The above illustrates how the traditional mode has no concept of VLANs, just untagged or tagged traffic.
 It's basically identical to the previous example except there is no

 Two Trunks Containing Two VLANs with Spanning Tree Enabled

-bridge-stp on option is identical for the two modes; however, the VLAN-aware bridge mode only needs to have it specified once.
+bridge-stp on option is identical for the two modes; however, you only need to specify it one time for VLAN-aware bridge mode.